 Location: Moffitt Cancer Center, Tampa, Florida

-The main objective of the trial is to assess the anti-tumor activity of xentuzumab in combination with everolimus and exemestane over everolimus and exemestane in post menopausal patients with HR+ / HER2- advanced or metastatic breast cancer and non-visceral disease.
+The main objective of the trial is to assess the anti-tumor activity of xentuzumab in combination with everolimus and exemestane over everolimus and exemestane in patients with HR+ / HER2- advanced or metastatic breast cancer and non-visceral disease.

 Location: 2 locations

 Talimogene Laherparepvec with Paclitaxel or Endocrine Therapy in Treating Participants with Metastatic, Unresectable, or Recurrent HER2- Negative Breast Cancer

 This phase Ib trials studies the side effects and how well talimogene laherparepvec works when given together with paclitaxel or endocrine therapy in treating participants with breast cancer that does not express the human epidermal growth factor receptor 2 (HER2) protein and has spread to other places in the body, cannot be removed by surgery, or has come back after.
 Biological therapies, such as talimogene laherparepvec, use substances made from living organisms that may attack specific tumor cells and stop them from growing or kill them.
 Drugs used in chemotherapy, such as paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Estrogen can cause the growth of breast cancer cells.
 Drugs used as endocrine therapy, such as letrozole, anastrozole, exemestane, tamoxifen or fulvestrant, may lessen the amount of estrogen made by the body or may may stop the growth of tumor cells by blocking estrogen from connecting to the cancer cells.
 Giving talimogene laherparepvec with paclitaxel or endocrine therapy may work better in treating participants with HER2-negative breast cancer.